 C. HAFNER is one of Europe’s leading companies in the field of precious metal technology.
 They recover precious metals from secondary materials, which are processed into semi-finished products, components, powders and ingots.
 C.HAFNER is committed to reducing CO2 and are passionate about protecting the environment through the use of state-of-the-art technology.
 They are the first refinery with a CO2 – neutral refining process for gold, and in the near future C.HAFNER are aiming to be a CO2 neutral company.

 Since opening its doors in 1949, Ernest Jones has established itself as a purveyor of prestige watches and jewellery.
 Curating the best in both craft and class, it provides exceptional edits of gold, silver and diamond jewellery, as well as brands including Vera Wang, Le Vian, Omega, Breitling, Cartier and TAG Heuer.

 Lindström is part of the Snap on Tools company.
 For nearly a century, their iconic brand has represented a broad array of unique productivity solutions – tools, equipment, diagnostics, repair information and systems solutions.
 The Snap-on® brand conveys a badge of professionalism, delivering confidence to those performing work of consequence where second best is not an option.

-Please contact us if you are interested in becoming a Patron Special Awards.
+Please contact us if you are interested in becoming a Named Award Patron.